ericmjl/essays-on-data-science/docs/network-science/message-passing.md

 ## Appendix

-### Equivalence between padded and non-padded message passing.
+### Equivalence between padded and non-padded message passing

 To readers who may need an example to be convinced that matrix multiplying the padded matrices